greenpeace/planet4-docker-compose/README.md

 ### Configuring ElasticSearch indexing

-Navigate to [Settings > ElasticPress > Settings](https://www.planet4.test/wp-admin/admin.php?page=elasticpress-settings) and enter `http://elasticsearch:9200` as the Host.
+The Elasticsearch host is configured during initial build.
+But if you want to confirm that the setting is right, navigate to [Settings > ElasticPress > Settings](https://www.planet4.test/wp-admin/admin.php?page=elasticpress-settings).
+The Host should be: `http://elasticsearch:9200`.

+Anytime you want to re-index Elasticsearch you can just run: `make elastic`.

 ## Environment variables